aawyatt/DS4010_E/data_folder/README.md

 This folder contains sub-folders of the raw data for our project.
 The folders contain the regents and dining plan data in their respective folders.

 ### Transformed Data
-This folder contains data files that are not in their original state but transformed to be more usable.
+This folder contains data from their respective years and in a combined data set.